-Leave No Trace Australia would also like to gratefully acknowledge the Leave No Trace Centre for Outdoor Skills and Ethics, Buck Tilton and the National Outdoor Leadership School (NOLS) for the original source materials.
+Leave No Trace Australia would also like to gratefully acknowledge the Leave No Trace Centre for Outdoor Skills and Ethics, Buck Tilton and NOLS for the original source materials.

-Leave No Trace Australia would like to especially thank:

-Tim Willing, (former) Kimberley region CALM Officer and Ecologist for Pearl Sea Coastal Cruises, for his enthusiasm and feedback on the initial Draft.
+Leave No Trace Australia would like to especially thank Tim Willing, former Kimberley region CALM Officer and Ecologist for Pearl Sea Coastal Cruises for his enthusiasm and feedback on the initial Draft.